How To Make A DIY Wine Bottle Tiki Torch

 Deter Those Pesky Bugs

-The oil I purchased had citronella oil already in it which helps to deter bugs, especially mosquitos during the hot summer months.
+The oil I purchased had citronella oil already in it, which helps to deter bugs, especially mosquitoes during the hot summer months.
 However, you can add your own essential oil to your wine bottle to repel insects as well.

 Some of my favorites are: